 No one could blame you for wanting a Rolex GMT Master II: It's the watch that defined a horological genre (the GMT), its look is utterly distinctive and, of course, it's got the unassailable caché of the the Rolex name.
 But even if you can get it at its base price in steel (which would be lucky), it'll cost you $9,700.
 If it's the very specific look you want, however, with its sporty but handsome feel and and bicolor bezel, Rolex isn't your only choice.

 If you're looking to spend less, or simply can't bear languishing on a waiting list, what are the options?
 There are plenty of brands offering GMT watches with a bezel in "Pepsi" (red and blue), "Batman" (black and blue), "Coke" (red and black) and more color combinations and interpretations of this winning concept.
-Here, for the sake of consistency and conciseness, are three examples that wear the look well:
+Here are three examples that wear the look well:

 The proudly quartz and playfully conceived Timex Q doesn't have a GMT complication, but it's only $179!
 It's a nice rendition of a retro-styled watch, and you can even use the 12-hour bezel as a rudimentary way of tracking another time zone if you want.
 Of course, it's also got that bicolor bezel that just pops, and a throwback bracelet style that's nifty as hell.